Home RecipesGluten FreeHow to Make Irresistible 14-Day Sweet Pickles: A Step-by-Step Guide

 After 5 days, you are ready to process the pickles in a water bath.
 Here are the steps to follow:

 1. Heat water in the canner to a simmer.
-You will need enough water to completely cover the canning jars but not so much that when the jars are added they displace the water and it overflows over the sides of the pan.
-Be sure to add the canner lid when heating the water because it brings it up to a simmer quicker.
+You will need enough water to completely cover the canning jars, but not so much that when the jars are added, they displace the water and it overflows over the sides of the pan.
+Be sure to add the canner lid when heating the water, as it helps it reach a simmer more quickly.

-2. Wash the jars and then place them in an oven that is 350 degrees F. Leave them there for 15 minutes to sterilize.
+2. Wash the jars, then place them in an oven set to 350°F. Leave them there for 15 minutes to sterilize.
 See the notes below for an alternative sterilization method.

 3. In a saucepan of water, place the washed lids and rings.
-Heat for 10 minutes or to 180 degrees F. Simmer the lids but do not boil them.
+Heat for 10 minutes or to 180°F. Simmer the lids but do not boil them.

-4. Pour the syrup into a large pan and reheat it to boiling.
+4. Pour the syrup into a large pan and bring it to a boil.

 5. Pack the pickles into the sterilized jars.
-Using a funnel, pour the boiling syrup over the pickles to within 1/2 inch of the top of the jars.
+Using a funnel, pour the boiling syrup over the pickles, leaving 1/2 inch from the top of the jars.

 Clean the Jar Rim